MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/02-job-aids/quick_reference.md

 ## OpenRefine three moves
 - Facet first: Text facets on key columns to see variants before editing.
 - Transform carefully: Use simple GREL like `value.trim()` and clear replace rules; avoid irreversible merges.
-- Export the recipe: Undo/Redo → Extract saves a JSON you can replay for the next data pull.
+- Export the recipe: Undo/Redo → Extract saves an operations file you can replay for the next data pull.

 ## Clustering in a nutshell
 - What it is: Suggested groups of similar strings (e.g., `NYC` vs `New York City`).